Exeter City will meander up to Merseyside this weekend to face Tranmere Rovers in a proverbial play-off six-pointer.

 One To Watch

-Its been grim reading for Exeter fans in the last few meetings with Tranmere, with the Merseyside team being on top in the last three.
-Ninety-four goals have been shared in the 59 year-old rivalry, with only one 0-0 draw in 36 games.
+It’s usually been grim reading for Exeter fans in the last few meetings with Tranmere, with the Merseyside team being on top.
+Ninety-nine goals have been shared in the 60-year-old rivalry, with only one 0-0 draw in 36 games.

 - Draws: 9